 I support the opportunity for employees to dedicate time to long-range planning.
 Providing opportunities for long-range planning allows staff to explore and think through options to do things differently, to do things better.
-I believe it is important to get into the habit of stepping away so you can better diagnose the issues, make adjustments and implement.
+I believe it is important to get into the habit of stepping away so you can better diagnose the issues, make adjustments and implement them.

 I believe and take pride in Grants Pass's tradition of partnering with the wider community.
 Our strength is in the teams we foster.
-Through the discovery of mutually beneficial co-operations we increase our strengths to provide the best and most efficient services to citizens and businesses.
+Through the discovery of mutually beneficial co-operations, we increase our strengths to provide the best and most efficient services to citizens and businesses.

-I proudly provide essential community services through strategic planning, engagement and prioritization that are supported by City Council.
+I proudly provide essential community services through strategic planning, engagement, and prioritization that are supported by City Council.

 101 NW A Street